-- 1 NOTES that an amount of \$250,000 is listed in the Five Year Capital Works Program in 2018-19 for refurbishment works at Windermere Park Clubrooms; - 2 NOTES that there are no funds listed with the current Five Year Capital Works Program for refurbishment works to the Falklands Park facility; - 3 REQUESTS a further report detailing concept design options and estimated costings to undertake a refurbishment and potential expansion of the Windermere Park Clubrooms, following engagement with key stakeholders of the facility; - 4 DOES NOT AGREE to bring forward the refurbishment project for the Falklands Park facility at this point in time.
+- NOTES that an amount of \$250,000 is listed in the Five Year Capital Works Program in 2018-19 for refurbishment works at Windermere Park Clubrooms; - 2 NOTES that there are no funds listed with the current Five Year Capital Works Program for refurbishment works to the Falklands Park facility; - 3 REQUESTS a further report detailing concept design options and estimated costings to undertake a refurbishment and potential expansion of the Windermere Park Clubrooms, following engagement with key stakeholders of the facility; - 4 DOES NOT AGREE to bring forward the refurbishment project for the Falklands Park facility at this point in time.

+Suburb/Location Windermere Park Clubroom 120 Candlewood Boulevard Joondalup

+WA 6027.

-Suburb/Location Applicant Owner Zoning DPS MRS Site area Structure plan Windermere Park Clubroom 120 Candlewood Boulevard Joondalup WA 6027.
-City of Joondalup.
-Crown Land - City of Joondalup Management Order.
-Parks and Recreation.
-Urban.
-685m 2 Not applicable.
+Applicant City of Joondalup.

+Owner Crown Land - City of Joondalup Management Order.

+Zoning DPS Parks and Recreation.

+Site area 685m2

+Structure plan Not applicable.

 Suburb/Location Falkland Park 17 Falkland Way Kinross WA 6028.

 Applicant City of Joondalup.

 Owner Crown Land - City of Joondalup Management Order.

 Zoning DPS Parks and Recreation.

-MRS Urban.

-Site area 50,038m 2

-Structure plan Not applicable.
+Site area 50,038m2 Structure plan Not applicable.